 New Tax Filing and Payment Flexibility

-- Corporations – Corporations that would otherwise have a filing due date after March 18 and before June 1, 2020, have a deferred filing due date of June 1, 2020.
+Corporations that would otherwise have a filing due date after March 18 and before June 1, 2020, would have a deferred filing due date of June 1, 2020.
+Corporations that would otherwise have a filing deadline in June, July or August have an extension to September 1, 2020.
 Corporations may also defer the payment of any income tax amounts (tax balances, instalment) that become owing on or after March 18, 2020 and before September 1, 2020, until September 1, 2020 without interest or penalties.

-- Trusts – The due date for the trust return (including associated T3 reporting) for trusts with a year-end of December 31 is postponed to May 1, 2020.
-Trusts that have a filing due date in April or May have a deadline extension until June 1, 2020.
+The due date for the trust return (including associated T3 reporting) for trusts with a year-end of December 31 is postponed to May 1, 2020.
+Trusts that have a filing due date in April or May, have a deadline extension until June 1, 2020.
+Trusts that normally have a filing due date in June, July or August 2020 now have a filing extension to September 1, 2020.
 Trusts may also defer the payment of any income tax amounts (tax balances, instalment) that become owing on or after March 18, 2020 and before September 1, 2020, until September 1, 2020 without interest or penalties.

 Existing Supplemental Unemployment Benefit Plan (“SUB”)